 Outdoor trips for all abilities and experience levels are planned throughout the year.
 Due to the infrastructure and terrain of some trip locations, some outings may have recommendations for level of fitness and ability.
 For trips that include group meals, all participant’s dietary restrictions are considered and accommodated.

-Campus Recreation hosts two 5Ks each year, which are open to anyone - students, faculty, staff, alumni, families, and community members.
-The Family Weekend 5K features Men's, Women's, and All-Gender divisions in varying age groups.
+Recreation & Wellness hosts the Family Weekend 5K each year, which is open to anyone - students, faculty, staff, alumni, families, and community members.
+This event fatures Men's, Women's, and All-Gender divisions in varying age groups.

-In addition, Campus Recreation has worked with community partners such as Mary Free Bed to offer inclusive programming, such as wheelchair basketball and sitting volleyball.
+In addition, Recreation & Wellness has worked with community partners such as Mary Free Bed to offer inclusive programming, such as wheelchair basketball and sitting volleyball.